Cycling Col de Tentes

 Col de Tentes

 With 40kms of uphill in the legs, you could be forgiven for thinking you had already completed most of the climbing.
-But the road ahead tells otherwise and the official start of the Col de Tentes begins now.
-The climb itself is 10.8km (6.7mi) long and over that distance, you will gain another 800m of elevation.
-From the start, the road kicks up sharply and both times we have completed it, a headwind has made progress all that little bit harder.
+But the road ahead tells otherwise and the official start of the Col de Tentes begins as soon as you leave Gavarnie.
+The climb itself is 11 km (6.7 mi) long and over that distance, you will gain another 800m of elevation.
+From the start, the road kicks up sharply and both times I completed it, a headwind made progress all that little bit harder.

-From the bottom, you can see a statue towering overhead and after just a few kilometers of climbing you are looking down on that very statue as you gain elevation quickly.
+From the bottom, you can see a statue towering overhead and after just a few kilometres of climbing you are looking down on that very statue as you gain elevation quickly.
 You can see the road zig-zag ahead of you, often seemingly perched on the side of a cliff.
-You will marvel at just how a road was carved into the mountain at all.
-A few kilometers from the top you will pass a ski station which in and of itself is quite unremarkable.
+You will marvel at just how a road was carved into the mountain.
+A few kilometres from the top you will pass a ski station which in and of itself is quite unremarkable.
 As you keep making your way up the steep climb you really appreciate the beauty of this part of the national park.

-In the last two kilometers to the top be aware of herds of sheep who will not move off the road.
-Seemingly stuck perched into little nooks in the cliff, these sheep are not at all bothered by the labored breathing of an amateur cyclist.
+In the last two kilometres to the top be aware of herds of sheep who will not move off the road.
+Seemingly stuck perched into little nooks in the cliff, these sheep are not at all bothered by the laboured breathing of an amateur cyclist.
 The views all around are spectacular especially once you reach the 2,208m summit which is higher than the Col du Tourmalet.
-The Spanish border is not far from the top and there is a path leading to it should you wish to walk the extra 3.2km there and back.
 You may also see the climb called Port de Boucharo, which is the name given to the border crossing.
 From here the hard work is done and it is an awesome downhill descent all the way home.

 Food and water